-Moreover, the topicalization structure in (5) indicates that pseudo-partitives can be used referentially and the entities they refer to are individuated by the measure expression (a count noun) and not by the other nominal expression (a mass noun).
+A.f.sg water.f.sg of three liter.m.pl, John just HAVE drunk = it.f.sg / they.m.pl = HAVE drunk the entities they refer to are individuated by the measure expression (a count noun) and not by the other nominal expression (a mass noun).
 This is further supported by the fact that pseudo-partitives can be embedded in partitive structures like the one in (7), which allow only referential, definite NP's (see [2] for more discussion).
-Also, in (7), the indefinite cardinal doi (two) agrees in gender with the masculine noun litri (liters), not the feminine noun $ap\bar{a}$ (water).
+Also, in (7), the indefinite cardinal doi (two) agrees in gender with the masculine noun litri (liters), not the feminine noun $ap\check{a}$ (water).
 Example (8) is only meant to show that, as expected in view of (4), such definite pseudo-partitives cannot be further embedded in pseudo-partitive constructions.